 Norway to take "strongest-ever peacetime measures" as coronavirus spreads

-Norway will close a wide range of public and private institutions, including schools and restaurants, and halt all sporting events, in a bid to combat the spread of the coronavirus, the government announced on Thursday.
+Norway invoked emergency powers on Thursday to close a wide range of public and private institutions, including schools and restaurants, and halt all sporting events in a bid to combat the spread of the coronavirus.

 Health workers involved in the treatment of patients will be forbidden from leaving the country at least until the end of April, and any person returning from abroad will be quarantined for two weeks, it said.
 "Today, Norway will take its strongest-ever peacetime measures," Prime Minister Erna Solberg told a news conference.